SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 platforms that are completely under the operational control of European companies.

-This means that the area of data protection is well mapped by Gaia-X Labels and it makes sense to link it to proven standards in this area.
+This means that the area of data protection is well reflected by Gaia-X Labels and it makes sense to link them to proven standards in this area.

 However, digital sovereignty goes far beyond data protection.